 Acoustic environment data can also get updated real-time.
 In case of real-time updates, the AE data can be transmitted as compact packets using RTP protocol.

 Compact packets contain a low-resolution representation of the acoustic environment.
 This facilitates avoiding spikes in transmission and is better suited for repeated transmission allowing for instant synthesis of the new acoustic environment, although with initially reduced accuracy.
 A compact acoustic environment PI can be provided with or without early reflections coefficients.
 An AE data frame without early reflections is presented in Figure A.3.5.6.2-2.

-0 1 2 3 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+ | ID | RT60 lo | DSR lo | RT60 mi | DSR mi | RT60 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+ hi | DSR hi | +-+-+-+-+-+-+-+-+